NotoriousArnav/MarkdownEditor/README.md

 ## Features
 - Supports Github, Notion, Dev.to and Medium markdown themes
-- Allows exporting to PDF
+- Allows exporting to PDF and HTML
 - Minimal and Lightweight
 - No Server-side dependencies
 - Autosave